|

 7. The tail is fair game; you can use pipe cleaners, paper, ribbon — you name it.

-For more instructions and a step-by-step tutorial click this link and check out how A Little Tipsy created one.
-I love the way she created hers and gets to spend time with her family having fun!
+For more instructions and a step-by-step tutorial, click this link and check out how A Little Tipsy created one.
+I love how she created hers; she gets to spend time with her family and have fun!

 Piggy Bank

-If you caught the recycling craft bug then there are so many other fun crafts you can do to help reuse some of those plastic bottles and keep them out of landfills.
-Getting your kids involved can be a great way to enjoy craft time with them as well as start them on the right path to sustainability.
+If you caught the recycling craft bug, there are so many other fun crafts you can do to help reuse some of those plastic bottles and keep them out of landfills.
+Getting your kids involved can be a great way to enjoy craft time with them and start them on the right path to sustainability.

 If everyone made a plastic piggy bank with those 2.5 million bottles, people would probably start saving a lot of money — and the earth.